Man's Best Friend (The Ren & Stimpy Show)

 "Man's Best Friend" is an episode from the second season of the American animated television series The Ren & Stimpy Show.
 It was originally intended to air on Nickelodeon on August 22, 1992, as the second half of the second episode of Season 2, but was pulled before airing and replaced by a censored version of "Big House Blues".
 It eventually aired on the soft launch of Spike TV on June 23, 2003.
-In the episode, Ren and Stimpy (voiced by John Kricfalusi and Billy West) learn about obedience after George Liquor (voiced by Michael Pataki) takes them home with him and swears to make them "champions".
+In the episode, Ren and Stimpy (voiced by John Kricfalusi and Billy West, respectively) learn about obedience after George Liquor (voiced by Michael Pataki) takes them home with him and swears to make them "champions".

 The episode was deemed controversial for the violent scene where Ren beats George with an oar on-screen, along with tobacco references and a joke about feces, and Nickelodeon refused to carry it in its original form, terminating series creator John Kricfalusi and his production company Spümcø from further involvement in the series at the time.